25 fl oz of water weighs 26 oz (1.6 lb.), so a stainless canteen will add (6% - 2 oz) to your water weight over a plastic water bottle.|

 * Weight for CamelBak bladder is based on a 2 liter (70 oz.) reservoir/bladder which weighs 7.25 oz without the pack.

 Seasoning - How to get rid of plastic taste:

-- Mix in quite a bit of pure lemon juice (suck it through the tube) and leave over night.
+- Mix quite a bit of pure lemon juice with water (suck it through the tube) and leave over night.
 Empty, rinse and leave to dry naturally.

 - Put 1 liter orange juice, 1 liter water and some salt in mine, i usually rinse it out after and use baby sterilization fluid in it once in a while

-- Use boiled water with bicarbonate of soda, leave it for 24 hrs, rinse thoroughly with cold water.
+- Use boiled water with 2 tbsp. bicarbonate of soda, leave it for 24 hrs, rinse thoroughly with cold water.

 - Fill it with cheap cola and let it sit for a while.

 - Fill bottle 2/3 with vinegar (clear) and 1/3 water; cover/close and let set for 24 hours.